1

 Objection: “Impossible to verify 280 million people online without fraud.”

-Response: Solved problem.
+Response: Addressable problem.
 The system combines proven methods:

-• Biometrics: Fingerprints and face scans ensure unique individuals
+• Biometrics: Fingerprints and face scans help ensure unique individuals

 • AI fraud detection: Algorithms spot suspicious patterns

-• Mathematical verification: End-to-end verifiable voting with zero-knowledge proofs
+• Mathematical verification: End-to-end verifiable voting141 with zero-knowledge proofs

 These technologies already verify hundreds of millions globally for banking and government services.